saul/cvar-unhide-s2/README.md

 1. **Start the game from Steam.** \
    ⚠ Counter-Strike must be launched with `-insecure` in the launch options.
 If you don't know how to do this, take a look this [Steam Community guide](https://steamcommunity.com/sharedfiles/filedetails/?id=379782151).

+If you want to disable cvar-unhide-s2:

+- Remove the `Game	csgo/addons` line from the gameinfo.gi file.
+- Remove `-insecure` from the game's launch options.

 ## Available commands